 SVCC Early Academic Alert

 The Advising Build Team and the Student Services Team created a plan to address alerts for those students who experience academic and personal difficulty.
-Our intent is to construct individual action plans that bolster students’ ability to finish courses successfully and ultimately, to remain in college until degree completion.
-To that end, below is information that we believe honors our early alert work and our students’ ability to matriculate at SVCC.
+We intend to construct individual action plans that bolster students’ ability to finish courses successfully and ultimately, to remain in college until degree completion.
+To that end, below is information that we believe honors our early alert work and our students’ ability to enroll at SVCC.

 Southside Virginia Community College students, at times, struggle to be academically successful.
 They may frequently be absent, miss assignments, or perform poorly on assignments.
-In addition, they may not know where to go for assistance.
+Also, they may not know where to go for assistance.
 The Early Alert system provides faculty members with a simple way to identify the students who may need assistance, and it generates an email to the students to let them know what resources are available to help them be successful.
 The primary mission for the Progress Survey Model is to use intrusive interventions to connect students to additional supportive services that lead to an increase in our student’s retention and persistence.

 Once the alert has been issued, a Student Services team member reaches out to students to help them.
 The Student Services team member and the instructor seek to: